 To make your dual-band Netgear extender to use the 5 GHz band, you need to set it up using mywifiext.net local web address.
 As soon as you have chosen the WiFi network to extend in two bandwidths, select the SSID and password for that network as well.
 Thereafter, you can use the 5 GHz WiFi network with those devices on which you need more internet speed.
 On the other hand, for low-end devices, you can use the 2.4 GHz WiFi signal.

 So these were the settings you need to make during the Netgear wireless range extender setup and installation.
-In case of any doubts, reach out to us via the comments box below.
+In case of any doubts, reach out to our experts.